side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/inspector/console/console-Object-overwritten.md

-Tests that Web Inspector's console is not broken if Object is overwritten in the inspected page.
+Tests that Web Inspector’s console is not broken if Object is overwritten in the inspected page.
 Test passes if the expression is evaluated in the console and no errors printed.
 [Bug 101320.](https://bugs.webkit.org/show_bug.cgi?id=101320)